Business Litigation & Counseling

 Leo joined the firm as a litigator after clerking for a federal judge in the trial court for the Northern District of California.
 He left the firm for eight years to serve as a federal criminal prosecutor in the Northern District of California, where he conducted grand jury investigations, tried cases before federal juries in San Jose, and argued before the U.S. Court of Appeals for the Ninth Circuit.
 Since returning to Wilson Sonsini Goodrich & Rosati in 1997, he has represented companies, officers, directors, and attorneys in all manner of sensitive disputes.

-Leo currently serves as a voting member of the Advisory Committee on the Federal Rules of Criminal Procedure for the United States Judicial Conference.
-He was appointed to a second three-year term by Chief Justice Roberts in 2009.
+Leo served as a voting member of the Advisory Committee on the Federal Rules of Criminal Procedure for the United States Judicial Conference.
+He was appointed to two three-year terms by Chief Justice Roberts commencing in 2006.